Admiralty Arch

-The Admiralty Arch is a historic landmark building in London, providing road and pedestrian access between The Mall, which extends to the southwest, and Trafalgar Square to the northeast.
+Admiralty Arch is a historic landmark building in London, providing road and pedestrian access between The Mall, which extends to the southwest, and Trafalgar Square to the northeast.
 Commissioned by King Edward VII in memory of his mother, Queen Victoria, it was designed by Aston Webb, and is now a Grade I listed building.
 Until 2011, the building housed government offices, including the residence of the First Sea Lord, and was used by the Admiralty.
-In 2012, the government sold the building on a 125-year lease for £60m for redevelopment into the Waldorf Astoria London Admiralty Arch luxury hotel, which is scheduled to open in 2026.
+In 2012, the government sold the building on a 125-year lease for £60m for redevelopment into the Waldorf Astoria London - Admiralty Arch luxury hotel, which is scheduled to open in 2026.

 History

 The arch was designed by Aston Webb, who also designed the Victoria Memorial and the new façade of Buckingham Palace at the other end of the Mall.
 Admiralty Arch was constructed by John Mowlem & Co and completed in 1912.
 It adjoins the Old Admiralty Building, hence the name.
 The building was commissioned by King Edward VII in memory of his mother Queen Victoria, although he did not live to see its completion in 1912.
 Admiralty Arch served as the official residence of the First Sea Lord, including Louis Mountbatten, 1st Earl Mountbatten of Burma.
 It also housed various government offices, initially for the Admiralty.

 The structure, which combines the features of a triumphal arch with those of a government office building, is asymmetrical.
 As viewed from the Mall, the right wing of the building has one floor more than the left one: below the cornice there are three on the right, but just two on the left.

 Latin inscription: ANNO DECIMO EDWARDI SEPTIMI REGIS / VICTORIÆ REGINÆ CIVES GRATISSIMI MDCCCCX (In the tenth year of King Edward VII / to Queen Victoria (from) most grateful citizens, 1910).

 A Latin inscription along the top reads: